aerrata/journal/src/content/posts/securing-nginx-with-ssl-certificate-on-ubuntu.md

 ### Prepare Certificate Files

-Once obtained, you'll typically receive a certificate file (often with a `.crt` extension), a private key file (usually with a `.key` extension), and possibly an intermediate certificate file.
-Ensure you have these files readily accessible.
+Once obtained, you'll typically receive;

+1. Certificate file (often with a `.crt` extension)
+2. Private key file (usually with a `.key` extension)
+3. Intermediate certificate file (optional)

 ### Upload The Certificate Files

 Transfer the certificate files to your server.
 Common destinations for these files include `/etc/ssl/certs/` (for .cert file) and `/etc/ssl/private/` (for .key file).

+Copy the file to the server using `scp` command

 ```bash
 scp /path/to/your_certificate.crt /path/to/your_private_key.key user@host:/etc/ssl/